Skip to main content

 Knit cozy sweater folded in a pile on wooden background.

 Look, we get it: it can be tempting to never want to wash your best cashmere sweaters.
 Maybe you had a traumatizing moment with stray knitwear making its way into the dryer.
 Or maybe you just spent a ton on fancy cashmere and don’t want to risk ruining your investment.
 We’ve all been there.
-But the fact remains: sooner or later things are going to get stinky or, even worse, stained and you’re going to need to figure out how to wash cashmere sweaters.
+But the fact remains: Sooner or later things are going to get stinky or, even worse, stained and you’re going to need to figure out the best way to clean cashmere sweaters.

-Before you ask, yes you can dry clean cashmere sweaters.
+Before you ask, yes, you can dry-clean cashmere sweaters.
 (You can dry clean basically anything if you really want to, frankly.)
 In fact, that little tag inside the waist of your sweater would tell you that’s what you’re supposed to do.
 Dry cleaning’s got a dark side, though: they use a ton of harsh chemicals to get the stains and odors out of your gear.
 Over time, these chemicals will start to break down the fibers in your favorite sweater and before you know it, you’ll be way worse off than if you just gritted your teeth and learned how to clean a cashmere sweater yourself in the first place.

 So let’s get to it.
 No time like the present to learn how to clean cashmere sweaters after all.

 Cashmere may be a versatile material to wear, but it’s delicate as all hell.
 Makes sense if you think about it; anything that feels that soft would require an equally soft touch to keep it looking its best.
-So if you were wondering, “can you hand wash cashmere?,” the answer is a resounding “yes, please.”
+So if you were wondering, “Can you hand-wash cashmere?” the answer is a resounding “Yes, please.”

 Once all your sweaters are in the tub, leave them to soak for up to 30 minutes.
 That’ll give the detergent time to do its job.
 After that, drain the water and rinse off your cashmere thoroughly with cool water.
 You want to get rid of all the suds.